Hopefully you will find an answer to a burning question here but if you still have a query please do not hesitate to get in touch.

 I have some free time.
 How can I help?

-Parents and carers are welcome to help in school, subject to the necessary DBS disclosure.
+Parents and carers are welcome to help in school, subject to the necessary CRB disclosure.
 If you would like to help in class, run a club or feel you have a skill set that would benefit the school please speak to your child’s class teacher or the school office.